Updated March 2022.

 Wayne Anderson, DVM.
 CEO of AzPetVet.com which has 21 vet practices in AZ.
 AzPetVet’s website has “Feline Declaw” listed under “General Services (all hospitals).”
 Here’s the link.
 (The “feline declaw” was removed shortly after we published our story.)
 AzPetVet Feline Declaw advertisement

 Update March 2022.
 Dr Wayne Anderson testified to the Senate Commerce committee on March 23, 2022 in opposition to the anti-declawing bill in AZ.
+His testimony is at the 24 minute mark.
 Some of the things he said in his testimony were, “We also, on occasion do a declaw procedure.
 Maybe one or two a doctor might do in a years time.”
 “It’s a non-weight bearing bone.”
 “We use lasers, it’s very successful.”
 “Cats do not walk on their claws, they walk on the pads of their feet.”
 “We go over the behavioral changes.”
 “Most cats do not let their nails be trimmed.”
 “Those little caps are silly.
 Those don’t work.”
 “It’s a very successful surgery, on occasion.”
 “We don’t do them that often, it’s very rare.”

 Here’s the full hearing about this HB 2014 anti-declawing bill in AZ.
 It starts at the beginning of the video.
 AZ anti-declawing bill hearing in Senate Commerce Committee 3/23/22